tercen/phenograph_operator/README.md

 ##### Description

-`rphenograph` operator performs a phenotype clustering in the `Rphenograph` R package.
+The `rphenograph` operator performs a clustering of data (mainly flow cytometry) from the `Rphenograph` package.

 ##### Usage